dbelyaeff/cogear.js/README.md

 # Changelog

+## v1.2.0

+* Add new hooks for cogear-plugin-blog.
+* Add watcher for config.yaml which recompiles all pages on config changes.
+* Refactor core plugins for webpack.
+* Refactor preload and build.
+* Resources in dev mode are being linked now (just serve static byexpress from given folders) instead of copied.

 ## v1.1

 * Replaced [HTMLWebpackPlugin](https://webpack.js.org/plugins/html-webpack-plugin/) because its extremly inperformance if page count is over thousand with simple _webpack-compiled_ assets injection.